aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 5. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 First pull request ever?
 GitHub documents [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-### What a pull request must satisfy

-Each of these is a required status check, so none of them is optional:

-- **A [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) title.** Our label automation and the changelog are generated from it, which is why we enforce it on the pull request title rather than on your commits.
-- **A linked issue.** Put `closes #<issue_number>` in the pull request body; a pull request without one may be blocked from review.
-- **The acknowledgment statement** at the bottom of the pull request template, left in place.
-- **Linting and unit tests passing on every supported Node.js version**, with 100% coverage of each package's `src` directory — [`pr-run-linting-check-and-unit-tests.yml`](.github/workflows/pr-run-linting-check-and-unit-tests.yml).
-- **No new CodeQL alert** on the code you changed — [`codeql.yml`](.github/workflows/codeql.yml).
-- **No known-vulnerable dependency** introduced — [`dependency-review.yml`](.github/workflows/dependency-review.yml).
-- **Third-party GitHub Actions pinned to a commit SHA**, if you touch `.github/workflows/` — [`secure-workflows.yml`](.github/workflows/secure-workflows.yml).

-A maintainer may also add a `do-not-merge` label, which blocks the merge until whatever prompted it is resolved.

 ### End-to-end tests